markheggan/rwe-static-inventory-gallery/README.md

 This starter template can be used to build a static HTML page containing your rental inventory using the RW Elephant Online Gallery Snippet.

 The kit comes with the Online Gallery Snippet set up.
-You will to add your RW Elephant `tenant_id` and `public_api_key` for your public gallery.
+You will need to add your RW Elephant `tenant_id` and `public_api_key`.

 **Rental Categories:**